Skip to content

 Is food waste recycled into compost?

-Despite the preponderance of restaurant food waste, organic waste is incredibly valuable.
+Despite the preponderance of restaurant food waste, the organic waste is incredibly valuable.
 Leftover food resources can be recycled into compost, which serves to fertilize soil, improve soil quality, and limit soil erosion.
-The environmental benefits of recycling restaurant food waste are many.
+There are many environmental benefits to recycling restaurant food waste.

 When restauranteurs properly separate organics for the composting process, they divert further waste from filling landfills.
 Restaurants that participate in composting also reduce waste hauling fees.
 Overall, their efforts to recycle food waste are rewarded with making a positive environmental impact.